CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/intro.md

 When working with databases, one of the things you'll care most about is how quickly you'll be able to find and retrieve data that you want.
-Not only might it make for a poor user experience if a user has to wait too long to complete a task (and in today's world, even a few seconds can be considered unacceptably long!), sometimes even a mere fraction of a second makes all the difference especially for mission-critical applications.
+Not only might it make for a poor user experience if a user has to wait too long to complete a task (even a few seconds can be considered unacceptably long!), sometimes even a mere fraction of a second makes all the difference, especially for mission-critical applications.

 An index helps with finding data rows quickly and efficiently.
 In this scenario, we'll try our hand at creating indices for a sample table with